Crinon/Grafana-Datasource-Plugin-For-Riverbed-AppResponse/README.md

+# WARNING : A new plugin has been released, the new one does not require any Python server

 # Grafana-Datasource-Plugin-For-Riverbed-AppResponse
 This datasource plugin allows Grafana to submit requests to Riverbed SteelCentral AppResponse.
 Use Python Flask environnement server to run the Python script.